danielpreotiuc/trendminer-clustering/README.md

 cluster.file is the file with the cluster asssignments in the format (word clusterid importance) , same as the output of the run script.
 Default is cl.

-cluster.label.file is a file with the cluster labels given as one label/line.
-Default is cl.lab or cluter.file.lab if the first parameter is given.
+cluster.label.file is a file with the cluster coherence and labels given as one (coherence label) pair each line.
+Default is cl.lab or cluster.file.lab if the first parameter is given.

 Then use curl to interact with the service.
 There are 3 endpoints, all returning JSON objects:

 #### GET /cluster?c=cid&t=topw

-returns the cluster with cid as its label and the top topw words and their importance for the topic.
+returns the cluster with cid as its label, coherence score and the top topw words and their importance for the topic.

 #### GET /words?w=word